 This specification covers a deicing/anti-icing material in the form of a fluid.

 The objective of this Minimum Operational Performance Specification is to specify the minimum performance of onboard inflight icing detection systems.
 Throughout the document, these devices are referred to as Flight Icing Detection Systems (FIDS).
 These systems are intended to either provide information which indicates the presence of ice accreted in flight on monitored surfaces or indicate the presence of icing conditions in the atmosphere.
 They may operate the airplane anti-ice/deice systems.
 Detection of ice accreted on the ground is not considered in this document but can be found in ED-104.
 This MOPS was written for the use of FIDS on airplanes only, as defined in paragraph 1.5.
 Use on other aircraft may require additional considerations.
 Chapter 1 of this document provides information required to understand the need for the equipment characteristics and tests defined in the remaining chapters.
-It describes typical equipment applications and operational objectives and is the basis for the performance criteria stated in Chapter 2 to Chapter 4.

 This SAE Aerospace Information Report (AIR) contains information on most of the major icing simulation ground facilities.
 An effort was made to obtain data from as many facilities as possible over a two year time period.
 The data in this document represents the state of the facilities in calendar year 1996.
 Facilities are constantly changing and upgrading and, therefore, some facility specifications may change during the life of this report.
 Of the 27 facilities described in this report, the primary use is split with approximately half for engine testing and half for wind tunnel testing.
 The facilities are limited to ground facilities and, therefore, icing tankers have not been included.
 The primary purpose of this document is to document the capabilities of the world''s major icing simulation ground facilities.
 This report should be very useful for an organization interested in selecting a facility for a particular test.
-The usual information on facility test section size, speed, cloud parameters, etc. are provided for this purpose, along with a contact person at each facility.

 Safety Considerations of Carry-On Baggage Relating to the Emergency Evacuation of Transport Category Aircraft